vivacitylabs/data-toolkit/README.md

 This repository also contains the latest collections of APIs to be used with Postman for testing purposes.
 Read [this guide](https://vivacitylabs.customerly.help/vivacity-api/api-postman-guide) on how to use Postman to to request small amounts of data via the VivaCity API.
 You can use the same API user credentials as you do for the notebooks.

+Download both json files and import them into Postman.

 - [VivaCity Postman environment](https://github.com/vivacitylabs/data-toolkit/blob/master/VivaCity%20Environment.postman_environment.json) (json file)
 - [VivaCity Postman collection](https://github.com/vivacitylabs/data-toolkit/blob/master/Vivacity%20API.postman_collection.json) (json file)

+Note: For large files, you might need to click `view raw` then right click and `save as` to download locally.

 ### What you need